kolypto/py-overc/README.md

 * Section `[service:<name>]` defines a service to be monitored and reported

     * `period` is the time period in seconds defining how often the service status should be reported
+    * `max-lag` (optional) - specifies the maximum time in seconds the command is known to lag.
+       Scheduler takes this value into consideration so each command manages to report in time.
+       If not specified -- command exec time is measured manually.
     * `command` -- an arbitrary command that tests your service: monitoring plugin.

         The command should be a script which prints out the service info, and its return code defines the status: